Best VPN for Privacy and Security 2026: 8 Top Picks Tested and Ranked

 8. TunnelBear — Best for Beginners and the People You're Helping Set Up a VPN

-The privacy credentials are surprisingly solid for what markets itself as a beginner product.
-TunnelBear has completed annual independent audits by Cure53 consistently since 2017 — that's 7+ years of continuous audit history, which is the longest track record on this entire list.
-The free tier is limited at 2GB/month, but it's enough for occasional use.
+The privacy credentials are surprisingly strong for a beginner product.
+TunnelBear has passed independent Cure53 audits annually since 2017 — that's 7+ consecutive years of audits, the longest streak on this entire list.
+The free tier caps at 2GB/month but that's enough for occasional use.

 Key Features:

-- Annual Cure53 security audits since 2017 — longest continuous audit record here
+- Annual Cure53 security audits since 2017 — longest continuous audit history here

 - WireGuard and OpenVPN protocol support